 - Adopt policies and provide communication that clearly explain CDC recommendations for COVID-19 vaccination and outlines opportunities to access vaccine.

 - Create partnerships with PPHD, commercial pharmacies, or other vaccine providers to connect staff or students’ families to COVID-19 vaccination opportunities.

 - Promote accurate vaccine information through formal and informal channels, such as educating and training staff to understand vaccine science and how to identify misinformation and counter and dispel myths.

-- Employers with 26 or more employees must provide covered employees paid time off to attend vaccine appointments or if they are unable to work or telework due to vaccine-related symptoms.
-For more information, see the 2021 COVID-19 Supplemental Paid Sick Leave
+- Through December 31, 2022, employers with 26 or more employees must provide covered employees paid time off to attend vaccine appointments or if they are unable to work or telework due to vaccine-related symptoms.
+For more information, see the COVID-19 Supplemental Paid Sick Leave

 - Consider offering a vaccination clinic at your workplace to make it more convenient for you employees to get vaccinated.
 Consider opportunities to incentivize your employees to get vaccinated or to make it easier to get vaccinated.